Ruthless All Blacks earn revenge over Argentina

 Defensively the All Blacks continued their recent improvement to largely withstand the limited Pumas raids.
 Cane levelled Marcos Kremer with a huge hit but that was one of many instances the line speed pressure forced mistakes from the Pumas.

-The blueprint and the level of performance for the All Blacks is once again set.
+The blueprint and the level of performance expected from the All Blacks is once again set.
 Their challenge now is to maintain it.
-They are too good to be a team that wins one week, loses the next.
+They are clearly too good to win one week, lose the next.

 All Blacks 53 (Ethan de Groot, Caleb Clarke, Rieko Ioane, Jordie Barrett, Ardie Savea, Brodie Retallick, Beauden Barrett tries; Richie Mo'unga 4 cons, 2 pens, Jordie Barrett 2 cons)